Shaimaa8/Rehelab/README.md

 - Multi-language support
 - AI-based movement prediction and correction suggestions

-## Support
-For technical support or feature requests, please contact our team at rehablab.support@example.com

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.